Cretezy/dSock/README.md

 ### Docker

 You can build the Docker images using `scripts/build-docker`.
 This will create the `dsock-worker` and `dsock-api` images.

+### Tests

+dSock has multiple types of tests to ensure stability and maximum coverage.

+#### End-to-end (E2E)

+You can run the E2E tests by running `scripts/run-e2e`.
+The E2E tests are located inside the `e2e` directory.

 ### Contributing